likicv/usysml-test-cases/test_cases.md

 ## Description

-Element names can contain spaces when enclosed by single quotes.
+This Test Case shows use of unrestricted element names, and specifically how names can contain spaces when enclosed by single quotes.

+## Scope

+The scope of this Test Case is uSysML v0.02, the applicable keywords
+are: `package`, `part def`, and `part`.

 ## SysML v2 textual notation